 If you have any issues with how/when you are paid, you should call us today.
 We can help!

 If you are entitled to your accrued unused vacation, we can help you get it.
-For a flat fee ($300), we will write to your employer on your behalf and advise your employer regarding your rights for accrued unused vacation.
+For a 25% contingency fee, we will write to your employer on your behalf and advise your employer regarding your rights for accrued unused vacation.
+If we cannot recover, you owe us nothing.
 If you are an employee in NY and have any questions about your vacation pay or other wage and hour matters, please contact us today.